dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 ## CORS with named policy and middleware

 CORS Middleware handles cross-origin requests.
-The following code enables CORS for the entire app with the specified origins:
+The following code enables CORS for the entire app with the specified origin:

 [!code-csharp[](cors/sample/Cors/WebAPI/Startup.cs?name=snippet&highlight=8,14-23,38)]

 The preceding code sets the policy name to "_myAllowSpecificOrigins".
 The policy name is arbitrary.
+The <xref:Microsoft.AspNetCore.Builder.CorsMiddlewareExtensions.UseCors*> extension method enables cores.

 The <xref:Microsoft.Extensions.DependencyInjection.MvcCorsMvcCoreBuilderExtensions.AddCors*> method call adds CORS services to the app's service container: